-If you would like any further information on the EBacc please contact Mrs Sims at the Academy or via email at coolinge@ omacademy.co.uk
+If you would like any further information on the Ebacc, please contact Mrs Sims, Senior Vice Principal at the Academy or via email at coolinge@omacademy.co.uk

-Making the choice
+Making the Choice

 - Not every course will run, so some students will be disappointed that they haven't received their first choices.
-We will try to get as close to your first preferences as possible but cannot guarantee that all students will be able to study their curriculum of choice. - Take care over the reserve choice as well as this may be a course your child ends up studying. - If your child is going to go to university then they are advised to choose a Modern Foreign Language as well as either History or Geography - Students must have submitted their 4 choices plus a reserve by Friday 23rd February 24.
-If this deadline is not kept then it is unlikely that your child will be able to study the options that they wish to. - Remember the options choices are made now will not close many doors in terms of the future, so stick to the basic idea of making choices that your child thinks they will enjoy and choices that you believe they will be successful at.
+We will try to get as close to your first preferences as possible but cannot guarantee that all students will be able to study their curriculum of choice. - Take care over your reserve choice as well as this may be a course your child ends up studying. - If your child is going to go to university then they are advised to choose a Language as well as either History or Geography. - Students must have submitted their three choices plus a reserve by Friday 28th February 2025.
+If this deadline is not kept then it is unlikely that your child will be able to study the options that they wish to. - Remember the Options Choices are made now will not close many doors in terms of the future, so stick to the basic idea of making choices that your child thinks they will enjoy and choices that you believe they will be successful at.